 Ofcom are continuing their long term whinge abiout the free to air babe channels of the Bang Babes/Tease Me stable

-Bang Babes Tease Me 3, 16 January 2010, 03:20
+- Bang Babes Tease Me 3, 16 January 2010, 03:20

 - Bang Babes Tease Me, 17 January 2010, 00:30

 Bang Babes is an adult sex chat service, owned and operated by Bang Channels Limited ( Bang Channels or the Licensee ) and available freely without mandatory restricted access on the channels Tease Me and Tease Me 3 (Sky channel numbers

 invited to contact onscreen female presenters via premium rate telephony services ( PRS ).
 The female presenters dress and behave in a sexually provocative way while encouraging viewers to contact the PRS numbers.

 about the following broadcasts.
 The complainant said that the content transmitted was too sexually explicit to be available without mandatory restricted access.

-Rule 1.18 ('Adult sex material' - material that contains images and/or language of a strong sexual nature which is broadcast for the primary purpose of sexual arousal or stimulation - must not be broadcast at any time other than between 2200 and 0530
+- Rule 1.18 ('Adult sex material' - material that contains images and/or language of a strong sexual nature which is broadcast for the primary purpose of sexual arousal or stimulation - must not be broadcast at any time other than between 2200 and 0530

 on premium subscription services and pay per view/night services which operate with mandatory restricted access.
 In addition, measures must be in place to ensure that the subscriber is an adult)

-Rule 2.3 (offensive material must be justified by context).
+- Rule 2.3 (offensive material must be justified by context).

 Having assessed this programme's content and purpose, Ofcom considered that the material broadcast constituted adult-sex material.
 Its broadcast, without mandatory restricted access, was

 Ofcom is concerned that the Licensee considers material, such as extensive genital and anal detail and simulated masturbation in a sexual context such as this, to be acceptable for broadcast without mandatory

 Ofcom concluded that this content was clearly not justified by the context and was in breach of generally accepted standards and therefore in breach of Rules 2.1 and 2.3 of the Code.

-The Pad Tease Me, 26 February 2010, 11:45
+- The Pad Tease Me, 26 February 2010, 11:45

 - The Pad Tease Me 3, 27 February 2010, 11:45

 - Tease Me: Earlybird Tease Me TV (Freeview), 26 January 2010, 07:15

 The Pad is a televised daytime interactive chat programme broadcast without mandatory restricted access.
 It is broadcast on the Tease Me and Tease Me 3 channels, which are located in the adult section of the Sky Electronic Programme Guide ( EPG

 ) on channel numbers 912 and 959.
 The channels are owned and operated by Bang Channels Limited ( Bang Channels or the Licensee ).
-Viewers are invited to contact onscreen female presenters via premium rate telephony services (
+Viewers are invited to contact onscreen female presenters via premium rate telephony services ( PRS

 ).
 The presenters generally dress and behave in a provocative and/or flirtatious manner.

 Ofcom received a complaint about the above broadcast.
 The complainant was concerned that the presenter was shown exposing nipples on several occasions and considered the content inappropriate for the time of broadcast.

-Rules 1.3 (children must be protected from unsuitable material by appropriate scheduling)
+- Rules 1.3 (children must be protected from unsuitable material by appropriate scheduling)

-Rule 2.3 (offensive material must be justified by context).
+- Rule 2.3 (offensive material must be justified by context).

 In Ofcom's opinion the sexual imagery shown to viewers during both daytime broadcasts had no editorial context other than sexual stimulation.
 It was therefore not editorially justified and so

 In Ofcom's view the material broadcast at this time on this service exceeded generally accepted standards and was in breach of Rule 2.3 of the Code.

 Ofcom is presently considering the imposition of a statutory sanction against Bang Media (London) Limited and Bang Channels Limited for material transmitted between 20 June and 25 November 2009.
 In light of Bang Media and Bang

 Direction on 12 March 2010.

 As a result of the serious and/or repeated nature of the breach recorded in this current finding, and those recorded against Bang Channels Limited elsewhere in this Bulletin, the Licensee is put on notice that this

 present contravention of the Code is also being considered for statutory sanction.

 Afternoon Live is a live rolling news programme with a focus on the human interest angle of news stories.

 interview by presenter Kay Burley of the pop singer Peter Andre.
 The interview took place on the day it was announced that the singer's former wife, and mother of his children, Katie Price, had married her partner Alex Reid.
 Kay Burley explained to

 viewers at the start of the interview that Peter Andre had been booked to come onto the programme a week earlier to discuss his new album.
 However, the presenter introduced the interview by saying they would talk about the [Katie Price/Alex Reid]

-stated that Peter Andre had been prewarned that the programme had earlier interviewed the father of Katie Price's first child, footballer Dwight Yorke.
+then stated that Peter Andre had been prewarned that the programme had earlier interviewed the father of Katie Price's first child, footballer Dwight Yorke.
 A clip from that interview was played in which Dwight Yorke criticised Peter Andre's

 interest in adopting Dwight Yorke's son by Katie Price.
 Following the clip Peter Andre responded angrily to the criticisms made about him by Dwight Yorke.
 Kay Burley said she wanted to show Mr Andre the clip because we were wondering how you might

 would be shown, and asked for the interview to be concluded.